State of Tennessee Treasury Department Sells 2,975 Shares of Colgate-Palmolive (NYSE:CL)

-State of Tennessee Treasury Department lowered its stake in shares of Colgate-Palmolive (NYSE:CL) by 1.7% in the third quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 173,131 shares of the company’s stock after selling 2,975 shares during the quarter.
-State of Tennessee Treasury Department’s holdings in Colgate-Palmolive were worth $13,357,000 at the end of the most recent quarter.
+State of Tennessee Treasury Department lessened its holdings in shares of Colgate-Palmolive (NYSE:CL) by 1.7% during the 3rd quarter, according to its most recent disclosure with the SEC.
+The fund owned 173,131 shares of the company’s stock after selling 2,975 shares during the period.
+State of Tennessee Treasury Department’s holdings in Colgate-Palmolive were worth $13,357,000 at the end of the most recent reporting period.

+The company also recently announced a quarterly dividend, which was paid on Monday, November 16th.
+Investors of record on Friday, October 23rd were given a $0.44 dividend.
+This represents a $1.76 dividend on an annualized basis and a yield of 2.07%.
+The ex-dividend date was Thursday, October 22nd.
+Colgate-Palmolive’s dividend payout ratio is presently 62.19%.

-In related news, insider Panagiotis Tsourapas sold 11,714 shares of the firm’s stock in a transaction dated Wednesday, November 18th.
+In other Colgate-Palmolive news, insider Panagiotis Tsourapas sold 11,714 shares of the firm’s stock in a transaction that occurred on Wednesday, November 18th.
 The stock was sold at an average price of $85.27, for a total value of $998,852.78.
-Following the transaction, the insider now owns 16,390 shares in the company, valued at $1,397,575.30.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, insider Sally Massey sold 387 shares of the firm’s stock in a transaction dated Monday, September 28th.
-The shares were sold at an average price of $77.30, for a total value of $29,915.10.
-Following the completion of the transaction, the insider now owns 4,856 shares in the company, valued at approximately $375,368.80.
+Following the completion of the transaction, the insider now directly owns 16,390 shares in the company, valued at $1,397,575.30.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, VP Philip G. Shotts sold 401 shares of the firm’s stock in a transaction that occurred on Monday, September 28th.
+The shares were sold at an average price of $77.29, for a total value of $30,993.29.
+Following the completion of the transaction, the vice president now owns 41,263 shares of the company’s stock, valued at $3,189,217.27.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 262,673 shares of company stock worth $22,315,438.
-0.78% of the stock is owned by company insiders.
+In the last three months, insiders sold 262,673 shares of company stock worth $22,315,438.
+0.78% of the stock is owned by insiders.

-Colgate-Palmolive (NYSE:CL) last announced its earnings results on Wednesday, November 4th.
-The company reported $0.79 EPS for the quarter, topping the consensus estimate of $0.70 by $0.09.
-The company had revenue of $4.15 billion for the quarter, compared to analysts’ expectations of $4 billion.
-Colgate-Palmolive had a return on equity of 383.88% and a net margin of 16.65%.
-The business’s revenue for the quarter was up 5.7% on a year-over-year basis.
-During the same quarter in the prior year, the business earned $0.71 earnings per share.
-As a group, analysts forecast that Colgate-Palmolive will post 3.05 earnings per share for the current fiscal year.

-The company also recently declared a quarterly dividend, which was paid on Monday, November 16th.
-Investors of record on Friday, October 23rd were issued a $0.44 dividend.
-This represents a $1.76 annualized dividend and a yield of 2.07%.
-The ex-dividend date was Thursday, October 22nd.
-Colgate-Palmolive’s dividend payout ratio is 62.19%.

-A number of research analysts have recently commented on CL shares.
-Royal Bank of Canada upped their price target on Colgate-Palmolive from $88.00 to $90.00 and gave the stock an “outperform” rating in a report on Monday, November 2nd.
-UBS Group upped their price target on Colgate-Palmolive from $85.00 to $90.00 and gave the stock a “buy” rating in a report on Monday, November 2nd.
-Truist upped their price target on Colgate-Palmolive from $80.00 to $85.00 in a report on Monday, October 26th.
-Morgan Stanley upped their price target on Colgate-Palmolive from $80.00 to $82.00 and gave the stock an “equal weight” rating in a report on Monday, November 2nd.
-Finally, Wells Fargo & Company assumed coverage on Colgate-Palmolive in a report on Monday.
-They set an “underweight” rating and a $80.00 price target for the company.
-Three investment analysts have rated the stock with a sell rating, three have assigned a hold rating and seven have assigned a buy rating to the company.
-The stock currently has a consensus rating of “Hold” and a consensus price target of $78.23.
+Several equities analysts recently issued reports on CL shares.
+Morgan Stanley raised their price target on Colgate-Palmolive from $80.00 to $82.00 and gave the company an “equal weight” rating in a report on Monday, November 2nd.
+Truist raised their price target on Colgate-Palmolive from $80.00 to $85.00 in a report on Monday, October 26th.
+UBS Group raised their price target on Colgate-Palmolive from $85.00 to $90.00 and gave the company a “buy” rating in a report on Monday, November 2nd.
+Royal Bank of Canada increased their target price on Colgate-Palmolive from $88.00 to $90.00 and gave the company an “outperform” rating in a research note on Monday, November 2nd.
+Finally, Wells Fargo & Company started coverage on Colgate-Palmolive in a research note on Monday.
+They issued an “underweight” rating and a $80.00 target price on the stock.
+Three equities research analysts have rated the stock with a sell rating, three have issued a hold rating and seven have issued a buy rating to the stock.
+The company presently has an average rating of “Hold” and a consensus target price of $78.23.

 Colgate-Palmolive Profile